-This article will help you decide what type of silver bar to buy.
+This article will help you decide what type of silver bar to buy in 2020.
 You’ll learn everything you need to know when buying silver bars including:

 - When to choose silver bars over silver coins